SylveonDeko/Mewdeko/docs/bce-guide.md

 # BotConfigEdit Guide

-`.bce` allows you to conveniently set many of the bot-wide settings that Nadeko has, such as what the currency looks like, what people get when they use `.help`, and so on.
+`.bce` allows you to conveniently set many of the bot-wide settings that Mewdeko has, such as what the currency looks like, what people get when they use `.help`, and so on.
 Below is a list of all the settings that can be set, with a quick instruction on how to use them, and their default value.

 ## BetflipMultiplier